dstein64/aghasher/README.md

 ﻿PyAnchorGraphHasher
 =================

-An implementation of the AGH-1 algorithm, presented in *Hashing with Graphs* (Liu et al. 2011).
+An implementation of the Anchor Graph Hashing algorithm (AGH-1), presented in *Hashing with Graphs* (Liu et al. 2011).

 Dependencies
 ------------